zenprotocol/docs/docs/root/contracts/tutorial.rst

     | _ ->
         Zen.ResultT.autoFailw "parameters are missing"

-(Note that we're use :fsharp:`begin` and :fsharp:`end` here instead of parentheses, to make the code cleaner)
+(Notice that we're using :fsharp:`begin` and :fsharp:`end` here instead of parentheses, to make the code cleaner)

 Now that we have defined the named token - we **mint** the specified amount of it, and then **lock** the minted tokens to the specified return address -